1335 ON THE IMPORTANCE OF JUNK 03-20-26

 from an electric speciality store…

-You know, those weird-shaped ones
+Those weird-shaped ones

 with Edison’s fingerprints still on them.

-The shades differ in thickness and hues
+The lamp shades differ in thickness and hues

 so the combinations of different light and color